pnavarro/ipam4lab/README.md

 ## Cluster Support

-IPAM4Lab supports multiple clusters with overlapping IP ranges.
-This allows the same lab names and IP ranges to be used across different clusters without conflicts.
+IPAM4Lab supports multiple clusters with **identical shared CIDR and overlapping IP allocations**.
+All clusters use the same network CIDR (`192.168.0.0/16`) and can allocate identical IP addresses without conflicts.

+**Key Benefits:**
+- **Shared CIDR**: All clusters use the same `192.168.0.0/16` network
+- **IP Reuse**: Identical IP addresses (e.g., `192.168.0.1`) can be allocated in multiple clusters simultaneously
+- **Predictable Addressing**: Labs get consistent IP patterns regardless of cluster
+- **Logical Isolation**: Clusters are separated at the application level, not network level
+- **Resource Efficiency**: Every cluster can use the full IP range independently

 ### Using Clusters